 Is the GAHP a non-profit institution?

-No. The GAHP is a project based at Zoo Atlanta and is not an independent, non-profit organization.
-Zoo Atlanta is a private, nonprofit corporation operated by Atlanta-Fulton County Zoo, Inc. Zoo Atlanta is accredited by the Association of Zoos and Aquariums (AZA).
+No. The GAHP is a project (previously based at Zoo Atlanta, now at the Detroit Zoological Society) and is not an independent, non-profit organization.
+Detroit Zoological Society is a private nonprofit and is accredited by the Association of Zoos and Aquariums (AZA).

 I want to work for or volunteer for the GAHP.
 Are you accepting applications?

-The GAHP is a grant-funded project based at Zoo Atlanta.
-The only full-time, paid job is the Project and Database Manager position.
+The GAHP is a grant-funded project based at the Detroit Zoological Society and does not currently have positions for hire.
 All other members of the GAHP volunteer their time.
 We are not able to offer internships, residencies, or other positions at this time.
 If you are interested in volunteering your services at your local zoo and would like more information on how to initiate contact with a zoo, please email us at email@example.com.

 How do I raise money for the GAHP at my zoo?

 If you would like to raise funds for the GAHP, please contact us at firstname.lastname@example.org.
-All donations should be made out to “Zoo Atlanta”, with a notation to direct funds to the GAHP.
+All donations should be made out to “Detroit Zoological Society”, with a notation to direct funds to the GAHP.
 Please do not make checks out to the Great Ape Heart Project, as we are not an independent non-profit organization.
 Visit our Support page for more info.

-If you would like to fund raise for cardiac health monitoring activities for your zoo, please DO NOT use the GAHP logo or name if funds are not going to the GAHP at Zoo Atlanta.
+If you would like to fund raise for cardiac health monitoring activities for your zoo, please DO NOT use the GAHP logo or name if funds are not going to the GAHP at Detroit Zoological Society.

 May I use the GAHP name and logo?

-The Great Ape Heart Project and its logos are Registered Trademarks of Zoo Atlanta.
+The Great Ape Heart Project and its logos are Registered Trademarks of the Detroit Zoological Society.
 If you would like to use the GAHP logo, please send us a quick email to ask for permission.

 Does the GAHP study cardiac disease in wild great apes?